 “Hell no, he’s a lame football player.”

-“Tell me ‘bout the band, Huck,” he ordered.
+“Tell me ‘bout the band, Huck,” he orders.
 “Bet ya did lots o’ drugs.”

 “Mostly pot.
 Our drummer was a dealer.”

-We lay there while I told him stories about the band’s glory days.
-It hadn’t been a year but it seemed so long ago, just history now.
+We lay there while I tell him stories about the band’s glory days.
+It hasn’t been a year but it sure seems so long ago, just history now.

-“Ya done so much,” he sighed.
-I could see the tears forming in his eyes.
+“Ya done so much,” he sighs.
+I can see the tears forming in his eyes.

 “Wot’s this?”
-I asked, brushing away the tears.
+I ask, brushing away his tears.

 “We’s doomed.
 Y’all done so much.
 I’s just some hick.
 We ain’t got nothin’ in common.”